snowplow/documentation/docs/destinations/forwarding-events/snowbridge/testing/index.md

 To test transformations, you only need to add the `transform` block(s) to your configuration file.
 Don’t specify the `source` and `target` blocks to leave them on default (`stdin` and `stdout`).

+To test specific sources or targets, add the respective `source` or `target` blocks.
+For example, see the [configuration](/docs/destinations/forwarding-events/snowbridge/configuration/targets/http/google-tag-manager.md) for an HTTP target sending data to Google Tag Manager Server Side.

-### Adding custom scripts
+### Adding custom transformation scripts

-Finally, you can add custom scripts by mounting a file, in the exact same manner.
+You can add custom scripts by mounting a file, similarly to the above.
 Assuming the script is in `script.js`, that looks like this:

 <CodeBlock language="bash">{
 `cat data.tsv | docker run -i \\